hcl-compass/Compass-Query/example/readme.md

-# Here is the Example Readme
+# How to use the Compass Query Node

 ## Who is this tutorial for?